Public housing in Canada: The National Housing Act

 In 1954, Mansur was replaced by Stewart Bates who created a new National Housing Act.
 The new NHA discontinued the provincial and private joint loaning policies, and instead, opted to stimulate home ownership by providing insurance to private companies Under this new policy the borrower would be charged a fee by the CMHC, which in turn would provide insurance to the lending company in question.
 If the borrower defaulted, the lending institution would forfeit property rights to the CMHC, which would then reimburse the lending company The insurance provided through CMHC enabled private companies to increase amortization periods, lower interest rates, and decrease down payment requirements.
 In 1954, loans to non-metropolis cities and towns increased by 23% relative to the previous year.

 In 1956 the NHA was once again amended, this time, to allow the CMHC to purchase lands for redevelopment.
 The amendment included a residential building code.
 In the event that a home owner or occupier failed to meet these standards set by this code, the municipality would be granted permission to expropriate the property.
-In Vancouver, Moncton, Halifax, Toronto, Ottawa, and Montreal large slum areas for cleared for the purpose of urban renewal.
+In Vancouver, Moncton, Halifax, Toronto, Ottawa, and Montreal, large slum areas were cleared for the purpose of urban renewal.
 In 1965, Montreal officials estimated that 1779 families had been displaced throughout the duration of the policy.
 Advocates of this policy pointed to its successes in Calgary and Winnipeg, cities which had historically suffered from particularly severe housing shortages.
 Opponents of the 1956 NHA amendment state that the policy provided inadequate compensation and housing options to displaced families.
 Displaced families from Toronto and the Montreal neighborhood of Cote des Neiges reported an average monthly increase in mortgage fees of 44% and 62%, respectively.
 The clearance policy disproportionately affected immigrant populations in Vancouver and Halifax.